-2019 Cash Compensation of Directors.
-During 2019, we paid each non-employee director a flat fee of \$20,000 for their board and committee meeting attendance and participation, except for members of the Audit Committee who received a flat fee of \$22,500, and an annual retainer of \$5,000, except for the Audit Committee Chair and Nominating and Corporate Governance Chair, each of whom was paid an additional retainer of \$7,500, and the Compensation Committee Chair who was paid an additional retainer of \$2,000.
-These amounts were the same in 2019 as they were in 2018, except for increasing the annual flat fee paid to members of the Audit Committee from \$20,000 to \$22,500.
+2020 Cash Compensation of Directors.
+During 2020, we paid each non-employee director a flat fee of \$20,000 for their board and committee meeting attendance and participation, except for members of the Audit Committee who received a flat fee of \$22,500, and an annual retainer of \$5,000, except for the Audit Committee Chair and Nominating and Corporate Governance Chair, each of whom was paid an additional retainer of \$7,500, and the Compensation Committee Chair who was paid an additional retainer of \$2,000.
+These amounts were the same in 2020 as they were in 2019.

-2019 Equity Compensation of Directors.
-During 2019, we granted 2,359 restricted share units ("RSUs") to each non-employee director of the Company.
-The RSUs vest annually, in three equal increments as of the first, second, and third anniversaries of the grant date pursuant to the provisions of the 2016 Plan as discussed below.
-The grant date fair value of the RSUs granted to directors in 2019 was approximately the same as the grant date fair value of RSUs granted to directors in 2018.
+2020 Equity Compensation of Directors.
+During 2020, we granted 2,836 restricted share units ("RSUs") to each non-employee director of the Company.
+The RSUs vest annually, in three equal increments as of the first, second, and third anniversaries of the grant date pursuant to the provisions of the 2016 Plan as discussed below, provided that the non-employee director continues to serve as a director on such vesting dates.
+The grant date fair value of the RSUs granted to directors in 2020 was approximately the same as the grant date fair value of RSUs granted to directors in 2019.
 Directors must remain in the service of the Company as a director for the RSUs to vest unless otherwise determined by the Compensation Committee.
-In connection with the retirement of Dale Polley as a director on May 23,